 How does ETF trading work?

-Are ETFs good for beginners?
+Are ETFs advised for beginner traders?

-Can you make money trading ETFs?
+Can you make a lot of money trading ETFs?